It’s heartbreaking to think that people are making snap judgements about whether or not to read your emails based on a quick glance.

 - We decide if it’s worth our time

 - If it is, we keep it and read it

 - If it’s not, we hit the delete key, and send the email to the trash

 How can you keep your email out of the trash?
-The secret is good design.
-In those first two seconds, that’s all your reader sees.
+The secret is following email design best practices.